Hurricane Otis death toll rises to 43, missing now number 36 as search and recovery work continues

-ACAPULCO, Mexico (AP) — At least 43 people died when Category 5 Hurricane Otis slammed into Mexico’s southern Pacific coast, the governor of hard-hit Guerrero said Sunday as the death toll continued to climb.
+ACAPULCO, Mexico (AP) — At least 43 people died when Category 5 Hurricane Otis slammed into Mexico’s southern Pacific coast, the governor of hard-hit Guerrero said Sunday as the death toll continued to climb and families buried loved ones.

 Gov. Evelyn Salgado said on X, the platform formerly called Twitter, that the number of missing also rose to 36 from 10 a day earlier.
-That increase came after authorities had raised the toll to 39 on Saturday.
+The death toll increased after authorities had raised it to 39 on Saturday.

-In Acapulco, families began to bury the dead on Sunday and continued the search for essentials while government workers and volunteers cleared streets clogged with muck and debris from the powerful Category 5 hurricane.
+In Acapulco, families held funerals for the dead on Sunday and continued the search for essentials while government workers and volunteers cleared streets clogged with muck and debris from the powerful Category 5 hurricane.

-More resources were arriving as searchers recovered more bodies from Acapulco's harbor and from beneath fallen trees and other storm debris.
+Kathy Barrera, 30, said Sunday her aunt’s family was buried under a landslide when tons of mud and rock tumbled down onto their home.
+Her aunt's body was found with the remains of their three children ranging in age from 2 to 21.
+Her uncle was still missing.
+Separately, Barrera’s own mother and brother remained missing as well.

+“The water came in with the rocks, the mud and totally buried them,” Barrera, who was standing outside a local morgue, said of her aunt's family.

 President Andrés Manuel López Obrador said Saturday that his opponents are trying to inflate the toll to damage him politically, but with hundreds of families still awaiting word from loved ones it was likely to keep rising.